The RINSE Project

 The Problem

-More than 3.5 billion Long-Lasting Insecticidal Nets (LLINs) have been distributed worldwide, with ~400 million added each year.
+More than 3.5 billion Long-Lasting Insecticidal Nets (LLINs) have been distributed worldwide these last decades, with ~400 million added each year.
 This intervention has saved hundreds of millions of lives and must continue.
-This breakthrough traces back to Dr. Pierre Carnevale, who pioneered the first field trials of insecticide-treated mosquito nets, laying the foundation for what became one of the most effective malaria prevention tools in history.
+This breakthrough traces back to Dr. Pierre Carnevale, who pioneered the first field trials of insecticide-treated mosquito nets in 1983, laying the foundation for what became one of the most effective malaria prevention tools in history.

-However, all LLINs and their packaging are made of non-biodegradable plastics and impregnated with insecticides.
-After 1–2 years of use, discarded nets create a massive and growing end-of-life crisis: plastic pollution, micro- and nano-plastic contamination, chemical exposure, and potential insecticide resistance pressure.
+However, all LLINs and their packaging, are made of non-biodegradable plastics (polyester, polyethylene, polypropylene) and impregnated with insecticides pyrethrinoides.
+After 1–2 years of use, nets are torn, removed and discarded in close environment.
+These “end-of-life” nets create a massive and growing crisis: plastic pollution, micro- and nano-plastic contamination toxic for fauna and human health, chemical exposure, and potential insecticide resistance pressure.

-Many current “solutions” focus on upcycling, crushing, or repurposing nets into new objects.
-While often well-intentioned and visually appealing, these approaches frequently move the problem from site A to site B. Plastic remains plastic — now fragmented, dispersed, and more likely to enter soil, water, air, and human bodies through microplastics.
+Many current “solutions” focus on burning with domestic waste in landfill in open space, this must be strictly forbiden as it produces well-known toxid vapour; burying wich moves plastic and insecticide from “on” to “in” the earth with impact on the fauna; or crushing, repurposing nets into new objects.
+While often well-intentioned, and visually appealing, these approaches simply move the problem from site A to site B. Plastic remains — now fragmented, in microplastics and nanoplastics which are dispersed, and more likely to enter soil, water, air, and human bodies with impact of great concern.

 Cleaning a warehouse does not equal solving pollution.

 Helping is noble.
 Helping without creating new long-term harm is essential.
-Any end-of-life solution must therefore be assessed not only by what it removes today, but by what it leaves behind tomorrow.
+Any end-of-life solution must therefore be assessed not only by what it removes today, but by what it leaves behind tomorrow and for other people.

 The Solution